Codecademy/docs/content/python/encyclopedia/lists-in-python.md

 A list in Python is a data type used to store a collection of objects.

+Lists are always ordered and can contain different types of objects, such as strings, integers, booleans, etc. Lists are a mutable data type and therefore a good choice for dynamic data (adding and subtracting to lists).

+## Creating a List

 There are multiple ways to define a list in Python.
 We can either assign a variable to a pair of square brackets (`[]`) with or without values, or we can assign a variable to the `list()` keyword and afterwords pass in its list items.

-Lists are always ordered and can contain different types of objects, such as strings, integers, booleans, etc. Lists are a mutable data type and are therefore a good choice for dynamic data (adding and subtracting to lists).

-## Creating lists

 Defining empty lists: